Introduction

 // x now contains the approximate solution

-In the case where \(A\) has a unit diagonal, one can use
+in the case where \(A\) has a unit diagonal, one can use

 solve_unit_lower_triangular_in_place